traefik/traefik/docs/content/middlewares/http/ipallowlist.md

 ### `sourceRange`

+_Required_

 The `sourceRange` option sets the allowed IPs (or ranges of allowed IPs by using CIDR notation).
-It is a **required** option for this middleware.

 ### `ipStrategy`